chihchunhsu/smart/README.md

-# smart (Spectral Modeling Analysis and RV Tool)
+# SMART (Spectral Modeling Analysis and RV Tool)
-The `smart` is a Markov Chain Monte Carlo (MCMC) forward-modeling framework for spectroscopic data, currently working for Keck/NIRSPEC and SDSS/APOGEE.
+The `SMART` is a Markov Chain Monte Carlo (MCMC) forward-modeling framework for spectroscopic data, currently working for the Keck/NIRSPEC, SDSS/APOGEE, and IGRINS Shigh-resolution near-infrared spectrometers.
+A slightly modified version that can model the Keck/OSIRIS medium-resolution near-infrared spectrometer is available [here](https://github.com/ctheissen/osiris_fmp).

 For NIRSPEC users, required adjustments need to be made before reducing private data using [NIRSPEC-Data-Reduction-Pipeline(NSDRP)](https://github.com/Keck-DataReductionPipelines/NIRSPEC-Data-Reduction-Pipeline), to perform telluric wavelength calibrations, and to forward model spectral data.
 The code is currently being developed.

 Authors:
 * Dino Chih-Chun Hsu (UCSD)
 * Adam Burgasser, PI (UCSD)
-* Chris Theissen (BU, UCSD)
+* Chris Theissen (UCSD, BU)
-* Jessica Birky (UCSD)
+* Jessica Birky (UW, UCSD)

 ## Code Setup:
 Dependencies.
-The `smart` has been tested under the following environments:
+The `SMART` has been tested under the following environments:
 * Python 3.6.10/3.7.3
 * astropy 3.0.4/3.0.5
 * numpy 1.12.1/1.13.3/1.18.1